 There are several important things you can do once you have been diagnosed with cancer.
 The most important thing is to contact medical malpractice lawyers with the required knowledge and experience to discuss your case.
 Your lawyer will guide you through the entire process, but it is best to start the legal process as soon as possible that way the testimony of all parties is preserved.
 You should provide the lawyer with your medical records as quickly as possible.
 Additionally, you should keep track of appointments and bills and gather all required documentation such as hospital records and test results.

-Although healthcare providers try their best to offer the finest service to patients, there are times when things can go terribly wrong.
+Although healthcare providers try their best to offer the most exceptional service to patients, there are times when things can go wrong.
 Patients should take a few steps when experiencing poor medical care, lack of consent, or a breach of patient-doctor confidentiality that may have caused the injury or harm.
 Some basics steps to take may include:

 Medical Malpractice attorneys have many years of handling claims and can help you and your family understands your legal rights and options.
 They will carefully review your medical records to conclude whether any misdiagnosis on the part of a healthcare professional has occurred to ensure you are granted the indemnity you need and deserve.

-In the Sunshine State, the statute of limitations for Medical malpractice is two years from the time the patient or family member found out about when the injury occurred.
-Calculating these two years is not easy since the definition comes from a combination of words in the statute itself and how it’s interpreted.
+In the Sunshine State, the statute of limitations for Medical Malpractice is two years from the time the patient or family member found out about when the injury occurred.
+Calculating these two years is not easy since the definition comes from a combination of words related to the statute itself and how it’s interpreted.
 There is also something called Statute of Repose, in which unless there was fraud, misinterpretation or concealment, a healthcare provider cannot be sued for medical malpractice.
-The claim cannot be bought more than four years after the malpractice occurred, even if the family doesn’t know about the malpractice.
-If the fraud can be proved, then the 4 year can be extended to 7 years.
-There is also special statute of repose for children.
+The claim cannot be brought more than four years after the negligence occurred, even if the family doesn’t know about the misconduct.
+If the fraud can be proved, then the four years can be extended to 7 years.
+There is also a particular statute of repose for children.

-At Gallardo Law Firm we have competent lawyers to help you and your loved one with a medical malpractice caused by either failure to diagnose or misdiagnosis.
-Our attorneys are competent and have at hand the required information for the different categories of medical malpractice lawsuits.
+At Gallardo Law Firm we have competent lawyers to help you and your loved one with medical malpractice caused by either failure to diagnose or misdiagnosis.
+Our attorneys are skilled and have at hand the required information for the different categories of medical malpractice lawsuits.

 We also offer legal counsel on medical malpractice cases online at our website with the right advice for prospective customers.
-Our lawyers in Miami are well-versed and have the licensing and knowledge required to follow the state laws and handle your situation to benefit you and your family.
+Our lawyers in Miami are highly skilled and have the licensing and knowledge required to follow the state laws and handle your situation to benefit you and your family.

 Medical malpractice can be distressing for the injured and loved ones alike.
 Healthcare professionals are supposed to be trusted as they provide the care patients so desperately need.
-Our lawyers will be able to use every lawful resource to support your case and help you recover from the losses.
+Our lawyers will be able to use every legal resource to support your case and help you recover from the losses.
 Gallardo Lawyers are dedicated to holding careless healthcare professionals responsible for their actions.
-If you are in need of a confidential consultation, contact us today.
+If you need a confidential consultation, contact us today.